Exploiting Contextual Structure to Generate Useful Auxiliary Tasks: Background

 \subsection{Linear Temporal Logic}

-Linear Temporal Logic (LTL) \cite{pnueliLTL}, presents an expressive grammar for specifying temporal behavior.
+Linear Temporal Logic (LTL) \cite{pnueliLTL}, presents an expressive grammar to specify temporal behavior.
 LTL expressions/formulae are composed of atomic propositions, the logical connectives: negation ($\neg$), conjunction ($\land$), disjunction ($\lor$), implication ($\rightarrow$); and a set of temporal operators: next ($\bigcirc$), until (\text{U}), always ($\square$) and eventually($\lozenge$).
 The minimal syntax of an LTL formula is defined below:

 where $p$ is an atomic proposition, a boolean literal that captures a property of the environment; $\varphi_1$ and $\varphi_2$ are valid LTL formulas.
 LTL formulas present an alternative, often more expressive and natural way of specifying reward objectives in the reinforcement learning setting \cite{littman2017environment}.
 They allow the expression of explicit specifications that characterize the successful execution of a task.
 Consider a sequential navigation task of visiting a kitchen and then visiting a fridge, where \emph{Kitchen} and \emph{Fridge} are Boolean atomic propositions that can be observed.
 The LTL formula below can be used to specify this task: